 - All students who require Academic Accommodation must register with SAS in accordance with this Policy including applicants who submitted information regarding a Disability as part of the Admission process.
 Submission of information as part of the Admission process does not satisfy registration requirements for SAS. - In order to provide Academic Accommodations in a timely fashion, students are expected to observe the following dates: - a.
-New students must submit a SAS Application Form (https://wellness.uoguelph.ca/accessibility/what-we-do/ accommodations/registering-sas-first-time/) by June 15 to ensure we can connect you with your SAS Advisor to complete an intake appointment in a timely manner.
-You must have your intake appointment booked between June 1st and August 31st in order to arrange accommodations for the start of classes.
-Applications and documentation will continue to be reviewed after June 15th.
-However, this may impact your ability to get an intake appointment before classes start..
-It is also recommended that first year students participate in SAS orientation programs offered at the start of each academic year. - Transfer students who are admitted after June 15 or who are starting their program in either the winter or summer semester, must submit the SAS Application Form (https://wellness.uoguelph.ca/accessibility/what-we-do/

-- accommodations/registering-sas-first-time/) as soon as possible after accepting an offer of admission. - c.
-Students who are already attending the University and are registering with SAS for the first time must submit the SAS Application Form (https://wellness.uoguelph.ca/accessibility/ what-we-do/accommodations/registering-sas-first-time/) as soon as they are aware that a need for accommodation exists. - d.
-All new students and any returning students who need to meet with an Advisor must contact SAS as soon as possible to book an appointment.
+First year students must submit a New Student Intake Form (NSIF) by June 15 prior to commencing their program.
+It is also recommended that first year students participate in SAS orientation programs offered at the start of each academic year. - b.
+Transfer students who are admitted after June 15 or who are starting their program in either the winter or summer semester, must submit the NSIF as soon as possible after accepting an offer of admission. - c.
+Students who are already attending the University and are registering with SAS for the first time must submit the NSIF as soon as they are aware that a need for accommodation exists. - d.
+All new students and any returning students who need to meet with an advisor must normally contact SAS by the end of the first week of classes to book an appointment.
 If there is an immediate need for an accommodation, students are expected to make this known when booking the appointment. - e.
-Students who have registered with SAS in a previous semester must reactivate their status at the beginning of the semester they are enrolled by following instructions on the SAS website or sent to their University email account. - Efforts will be taken to support students who delay registration with SAS.
+Students who have registered with SAS in a previous semester must reactivate their status within the first 2 weeks of classes for each semester they are enrolled by following instructions on the SAS website or sent to their University email account. - Efforts will be taken to support students who delay registration with SAS.
 However, some options may not be available on short notice and may be deferred to a subsequent semester.